 What is the Fear and Greed index?

-Naturally, the crypto fear and greed index is an indicator that comes from the traditional stock market trading.
+Naturally, the crypto fear and greed index is an indicator that comes from the traditional stock market.

-The Fear and Greed index is usually used by traders and market analysts to come up with hypotheses about where the prices might go based on the market’s sentiment.
+The Fear and Greed index is usually used by traders and market analysts to hypothesize where the prices might go based on the market’s sentiment.
 But it also became a topic of economic research about investor irrationality.

-When investors are greedy, stock prices have a proportional rising tendency.
-And when the investors are fearful, there are major sell-offs and drops in stock prices.
+When investors are greedy, stock prices have a rising tendency.
+And when the investors are fearful, there are significant sell-offs and drops in stock prices.